lambda-feedback/shimmy/README.md

    local

 COMMANDS:
-   handle  Run the AWS Lambda handler run     Detect execution environment and start shim. serve   Start a http server and listen for events.
+   lambda  Run the AWS Lambda handler. run     Detect execution environment and start shim. serve   Start a http server and listen for events.